 When I moved back to Nigeria, it became a constant battle trying to keep allergic reactions at bay, and discovering/rediscovering new ones… This is probably one major reason why I’m so OCD.
-During one of such flare ups, my mother advised me to use palm oil on the affected part every night for a few days.
-Being all “modernised and western”, I kind of brushed this off as some old folks tale, and settled for some western made product.
+During one of such flare-ups, my mother advised me to use palm oil on the affected part every night for a few days.
+Being all “modernized and western”, I kind of brushed this off as some old folks tale and settled for some western made product.
 After seeing no signs of improvement, I got desperate and tried the palm oil.

 Red Palm Oil Benefits on Skin

-Its Vitamin A is gotten from carotenes, especially beta-carotene, which gives it dark reddish colour.
-This is the same thing that gives tomatoes and carrots their colour, but palm oil contains a lot more beta-carotene than either one of these foods.
+Its Vitamin A is gotten from carotenes, especially beta-carotene, which gives it a dark reddish color.
+This is the same thing that gives tomatoes and carrots their color, but palm oil contains a lot more beta-carotene than either one of these foods.
 It contains 2 forms of Vitamin E, tocopherols and tocotrienols.
-The red palm oil should not be mistaken for Palm kernel oil, which is gotten from the kernel seed of the oil palm, and does not have as many health benefits.
+The red palm oil should not be mistaken for Palm kernel oil, which is gotten from the kernel seed of the oil palm and does not have as many health benefits.

 Apart from the numerous benefits palm oil has on your health, it is great for your skin and hair.
 Its many of such benefits include:

-Its deep moisturising properties leaves skin feeling soft, smooth and supple, so it’s especially great for those with dry skin.
+Its deep moisturizing properties leave skin feeling soft, smooth and supple, so it’s especially great for those with dry skin.
 It contains re-fattening agents that help to restore hair and skin’s natural oils.
-It is also great for the treatment of skin ailments such as psoriasis, eczema, stretch marks and scars.
+It is also great for the treatment of skin ailments such as psoriasis, eczema, stretch marks, and scars.

 It fights against skin aging, by protecting the skin from free radicals, toxins and harmful UV radiation that cause fine lines and wrinkles.